Introducing the Early Career Teachers programme

 Appropriate Body for early career teacher induction

 From September 2021, induction becomes a two-year process.
 Schools will need to select a rigorous and robust Appropriate Body (AB) to quality assure the induction and assessment of their ECT.
 In light of the changes, schools should seek to commission the services of an AB that offers more than the minimum requirements.
 The alignment of the AB service and ECF delivery will be an advantage that teaching schools hubs can offer.
-Details on Bradford Teaching School Hub's school-led AB service are available here.
+Details on Exceed Teaching School Hub's school-led AB service are available here.